gauravfodekar/NodeJSNotes/README.md

 All of these methods will create a shallow copy of the array or object.
 It's important to note that a shallow copy only duplicates the top-level structure, and if the array or object contains nested objects or arrays, those nested elements will still be shared between the original and the copy (shallowly).
 To create a deep copy that duplicates nested objects and arrays as well, you would need to implement custom copying logic or use a library like `JSON.parse(JSON.stringify(obj))`, as mentioned earlier.

-17.	# how can I achieve deep copy of array or object ?
+17.#how can I achieve deep copy of array or object ?
 answer: Creating a deep copy of an array or object in JavaScript, which duplicates not only the top-level structure but also all nested objects and arrays, can be more complex than creating a shallow copy.
 Here are some methods to achieve a deep copy:

 **Deep Copy of an Array:**